-Monex SAB is the controlling entity, with two main direct subsidiaries as of December 31th, 2017: Monex Grupo Financiero and MNI Holding.
-In its turn, Monex Grupo Financiero has three subsidiaries, which are: (i) Banco Monex, (ii) Monex Casa de Bolsa, and (iii) Monex Fondos.
+Monex SAB is a holding company, with three main direct subsidiaries as of December 31st, 2018: Monex Grupo Financiero, MNI Holding and Arrendadora Monex.
+In turn, Monex Grupo Financiero has three subsidiaries, which are: (i) Banco Monex, (ii) Monex Casa de Bolsa, and (iii) Monex Fondos.
 While MNI Holding has two subsidiaries: Tempus and Monex Europe.